Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Classical conductance

-It is noticeable, that in the weak disorder limit ($W\rightarrow 0$) the rate parameter $c_{*}$ in Eq. (\ref{eq:Sigm0dipE0r}) approaches infinity, so the transition to the superdiffusive regime should take place at at a finite disorder strength $W$ where $c_{*}(W)=c_{loc}=1/(2\pi^2)$ in contrast with the case of isotropic dipole-dipole hopping \cite{Aleiner112D}.
+It is noticeable, that in the weak disorder limit ($W\rightarrow 0$) the rate parameter $c_{*}$ in Eq. (\ref{eq:Sigm0dipE0r}) approaches infinity, so the transition to the superdiffusive regime should take place at a finite disorder strength $W$ where $c_{*}(W)=c_{loc}=1/(2\pi^2)$ in contrast with the isotropic dipole-dipole hopping \cite{Aleiner112D}.

 The generalization to the arbitrary distribution of random potentials can be made by the replacements $E \rightarrow E-{\rm Re}\Sigma(E, 0)$ and $W \rightarrow -{\rm Im}\Sigma(E, 0)$ in Eqs. (\ref{eq:DrudeDipDip1}), (\ref{eq:Sigm0dipE0r}), where $\Sigma(E, 0)$ is the self-energy evaluated at energy $E$ and wavevector $q=0$.
 One should notice that $\Sigma(0, 0)=0$.
 Finding the self-energy for arbitrary distribution of random potentials remains a challenge; yet this problem is much easier compared to the localization problem itself.
+The classical conductance serves as an input to the renormalization group equation for the conductance derived below in Sec. \ref{sec:Sc}.